 - Web Design & Internet Marketing: WordPress, HTML Programming, CSS, Ecommerce, Blogs, E-Newsletters, Email Marketing

-- Graphic Design: Photoshop, GIMP
+- Graphic Design: Photoshop

 - Project Management, Proposal Writing, Staff Coaching